ReuTheCoder/pages-for-pages/README.md

    cd pages-for-pages
    ```
 3. **Launch the site:**
+- Double-click the `index.html` file in your file explorer to open it in any modern web browser.
+**OR**

-Double-click the `index.html` file in your file explorer to open it instantly in any modern web browser. **OR** Open the project folder in VS Code and click **Go Live** via the Live Server extension to run a local development server at `http://127.0.0.1:5500`.
+- Using VS Code, open the project and click **Go Live** via the Live Server extension to run a local development server at `http://127.0.0.1:5500`.

-## How It Works

-Instead of relying on heavy frameworks, this application is engineered entirely with native web APIs, optimizing load performance by utilizing a zero-dependency architecture.
-The core reading log engine uses a custom JavaScript state controller linked to asynchronous CSS cubic-bezier transition classes to control page-swiping mechanics.
-When a user searches a title or swipes to navigate, the engine figures out the direction, applies hardware‑accelerated `translateX` transforms to keep the animation off the main thread, swaps the underlying data in a single layout tick, and then injects the updated template.
-The layout uses passive touch listeners (`touchstart` and `touchend`) to track horizontal swipe movement on touch devices, letting the interface trigger swipe actions quickly without slowing down rendering.

-The platform relies strictly on client-side state lifecycles to simulate traditional server features securely and dynamically.
-To bypass the performance costs of importing media rendering libraries, a custom Regular Expression parsing engine automatically isolates unique 11-character video identifiers out of variable raw user URL strings, translating them into sandboxed, loop-enabled iframe endpoints.
-Layout consistency is maintained on mobile viewports using standard CSS Flexbox wrapping attributes paired with horizontal track scrolling properties (`overflow-x: auto`), forcing menu items to fluidly glide sideways rather than fragmenting column stacks.
-Application persistence is achieved by hooking browser entry events and system atmosphere selectors directly into the Web Storage API (`localStorage`), allowing the application to cache written scratchpad text and restore the “dark-theme” layout state instantly across browser sessions without needing an external database layer.

 ## Acknowledgements
 This project was made as a submission to [HackClub's Stardance Challenge](https://stardance.hackclub.com/) and was inspired when brainstorming ideas for their Personal Site mission.
 Thank you to Hackclub for motivating me to make this project!